 Sometimes, it’s time to let go of the virtual assistant you hired.
-It may be because they’re underperforming, or maybe because they’ve outgrown their initial purpose for your business.
-Maybe your company is shrinking, or maybe you just want to be smarter with the decisions you make about how many people to hire at a time.
+They might be underperforming.
+Perhaps they’ve outgrown the role.
+Or it could be that your business is downsizing.
+Your company might be shrinking, or possibly, you just want to be smarter with the decisions you make about how many people to hire at a time.
 Regardless of the reason, it’s tough to fire someone.
 But before you lay someone off, you need to know these four very important things:

 Let them know how they’re doing